Does drinking alcohol affect your fertility?

 - changes to ovulation, which can reduce your chance of getting pregnant

 If you have polycystic ovary syndrome (PCOS), reducing alcohol is also a good idea.
-This is because drinking too much alcohol can cause you to put on weight or effect your blood sugar levels.
+This is because drinking too much alcohol can cause you to put on weight or affect your blood sugar levels.
 Both of these can worsen symptoms of PCOS.
-Some evidence suggests weight loss can improve fertility outcomes if you have PCOS, so cutting back on alcohol may be an easy way to help with this.
+Some evidence suggests weight loss can improve fertility outcomes if you have PCOS, so cutting back on alcohol may help with this.

 Does alcohol affect sperm?

-Yes.
 Alcohol can reduce testosterone.
-Testosterone is a sex hormone which effects how your body functions, including your fertility.
+Testosterone is a sex hormone that affects how your body functions, including your fertility.
 Having less testosterone can reduce the quality and quantity of your sperm.
 The positive thing is that improvements in sperm happen quite quickly after you reduce your alcohol intake.

-We also know that if you regularly drink alcohol in the months before your partner becomes pregnant, your baby has a higher risk of health complications.
-This includes the chance of them developing a cleft lip.
+We also know that if you regularly drink alcohol in the months before your partner becomes pregnant your baby has a higher risk of health complications.

 Heavy drinking seems to cause these issues more than light drinking.
 But any amount of drinking comes with risks.
-So, ideally, both you and your partner should avoid alcohol completely once you start trying to conceive.
-If you do choose to drink, aim to stay within the recommended 14 units spread throughout the week.
+So, ideally both you and your partner should avoid alcohol completely once you start trying to conceive.
+If you do choose to drink, aim to limit your alcohol consumption as much as possible.

 Your health before and during pregnancy has a big role to play in the future health of your child.
-Pregnancy also puts a strain on your body.
-And being as healthy as possible going into pregnancy can reduce your risk of complications.
-Drinking alcohol can increase your risk of obesity, diabetes and high blood pressure.
-All of which can make it harder for your body to cope with the demands of being pregnant.
+Being as healthy as possible going into pregnancy can reduce your risk of complications.
+Drinking alcohol can increase your risk of obesity and high blood pressure.
+These conditions can make it harder for your body to cope with the demands of being pregnant.

 So, if you’re planning to get pregnant in the next three to six months, try to make healthy lifestyle choices where possible.
 As well as avoiding alcohol, this might include moving more and eating a balanced diet.
 You might also speak to your doctor about managing any ongoing health conditions you have.